kjkubik/stock-analysis/README.md

 Range()
 Cell()

+Macro Descriptions:
+DQAnalysis() :

 Documentation
   - Importance of: "Code is read more than it is written."
   - Whitespace, give everyone's eyes a break.

+loops - repeat a task until a condition is met.
+  FOR Loops - repeat instructions a specific number of times.

+conditionals - what controls a loop, AKA an if statement code patterns - finding coding help on the internet